ifefrost/TMSN/README.md

-# Capstone
+# TMSN
-Collaborative capstone project
+Collaborative Movie Social Network Project

+How to set up:
 ---- Clone the repository \
 ---- set up your api key with The Movie Databse (TMDB) \
 ---- set your api key to the vite secret api key in your .env \